-The Organization is exempt from federal income tax under Section 501(a) of the Internal Revenue Code as an Organization described in Section 501(c)(3).
-The Organization has also been classified as an entity that is not a private foundation within the meaning of Section 509(a) and qualifies for deductible contributions.
+Greater Nashua Council on Alcoholism has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Internal Revenue Code (IRC) Section 501(a) as an organization described in IRC Section 501(c)(3), qualifies for charitable contribution deductions, and has been determined not to be a private foundation.
 The Organization is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
-If the Organization has net income that is derived from business activities that are unrelated to its exempt purpose, it would need to file an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.
+In addition, the Organization is subject to income tax on net income that is derived from business activities that are unrelated to its exempt purpose.
+In fiscal year 2018, the Organization was not subject to unrelated business income tax and did not file an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.